toaderflorin/florintoader/_posts/2017-08-31-symmetries.markdown

 <iframe width="740" height="415" src="https://www.youtube.com/embed/K64Tv2mK5h4" frameborder="0" allowfullscreen></iframe>

 <br />
-One example of this is *quantum tunneling*, the propery of particles being able to go through small potential barriers without having the energy to do so, like in this example.
-The wave function of the particle hitting the obstacle looks the one in the picture below.
+One example of this is *quantum tunneling*, the propery of particles being able to go through small potential barriers without having the energy to do so, like in the video — the wave function of the particle hitting the obstacle looks the one in the picture below.
 As you can see, most of the wave reflects back, but a part of it goes through, so there is a *probability* the particle crosses the barrier.

 ![image-title-here](/images/tunneling.gif){:class="img-responsive"}